Suzuki Jimny: Mazda AZ-Offroad

 The Mazda AZ-Offroad, introduced in October 1998, is a rebadged Jimny.
 The AZ in the name refers to Autozam, Mazda's ill-fated small car marque.
 It is fitted with the turbocharged 658-cc DOHC Suzuki K6A engine, which produces 64 PS.
 Manually operated four-wheel drive is standard with autolocking front hubs and low range, whilst an automatic transmission is optional.

 Fourth generation (2018)

-The fourth generation Jimny. and Jimny Sierra were launched in Japan on 5 July 2018, with styling reminiscent of the earlier LJ and SJ Jimny generations.
+The fourth generation Jimny and Jimny Sierra were launched in Japan on 5 July 2018, with styling reminiscent of the earlier LJ and SJ generations.
 Production commenced in Japan on 29 May 2018 at Suzuki's Kosai plant.